A wandering male yōkai who brings unseasonal rainfall.

 This linguistic survival underscores their function: not as monsters to fear, but as patterns to recognize.

 In modern usage, “rain man” is often employed humorously to describe someone who seems to bring rain to events or trips.
-The supernatural element has softened, but the folkloric logic remains.
+While the supernatural element has softened, the folkloric logic remains.

-Contemporary reinterpretations sometimes frame ame-otoko as symbols of emotional heaviness, social awkwardness, or internalized gloom—conditions that follow individuals despite intention.
+Contemporary reinterpretations sometimes frame ame-otoko as symbols of emotional heaviness, social awkwardness, or internalized gloom — conditions that follow individuals regardless of intention.

 Their relevance endures because weather still shapes experience.